BananaGo/emane-docker/README.md

 3. Go to the emane-docker directory and run vagrant up.
 This command will bootstrap a VM running Ubuntu 16.04.
 Wait until Vagrant starts the VM and installs necessary packages.
 4. SSH into the VM by running vagrant ssh.
 EMANE-Docker requires sudo privileges.
 Run sudo su to switch to the root user.
+5. Start `docker-compose` for mongodb, influx and redis in VM.
+Networks need to be created by hand.
+Redis will be forwarded to 127.0.0.1:1234 on the host (your computer)
 6. Go to /root/emane-docker directory by running cd ~/emane-docker.
 7. You can now run EMANE-Docker by simply running ./emane-docker --start.
 This will deploy the topology under emane_docker/topology.default.yaml.
 Please refer to Configuring EMANE-Docker for the details of configuring EMANE-Docker.
 This will start the EMANE-Docker CLI.
 You can run the following commands in the CLI:
 - `start-experiment`: Starts the experiment.